1Messed/2z-Simple-Rickroll-Website-/README.md

-# 2z-Simple-Rickroll-Website-
+# 2z-Simple-Rickroll-Website

-🍙 Heyy, This is a simple rickroll website that you can use to rickroll your friends! ⭐️
+🍙 Heyy, This is a simple rickroll website that you can use to rickroll your friends!

+# ⭐️Star It Right Now!